matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **2. Name two use cases for Google Cloud Dataflow.**

 - Extract, Transform, and Load (ETL).
-- Orchestration.
+- Orchestration

 **3. Name three use cases for the Google Cloud Machine Learning Platform.**

-- Fraud detection.
+- Fraud detection
-- Sentiment analysis.
+- Sentiment analysis
-- Content personalization.
+- Content personalization

 **4. Which statements are true about BigQuery?**